-Jim was trained at the well-respected criminal defence firm Claude Hornby and Cox and joined the leading firm of criminal defence specialists, Tuckers Solicitors, upon qualification, in 1995.
-He was made a partner in 2005 and has been a specialist criminal litigator for over 25 years.
-He is widely regarded as one of the UK’s best criminal lawyers, and consistently ranks as a top criminal solicitor in the leading industry directories.
+Jim has been a specialist criminal litigator for over 29 years and is widely regarded as one of the UK’s best criminal lawyers, and consistently ranks as a top criminal solicitor in the leading industry directories.

 Jim Meyer has a wide-ranging practice that covers both general crime and criminal fraud cases.
 Interviewees describe him as “efficient, enthusiastic and determined,” and he was recently instructed in a corruption investigation in the Turks & Caicos Islands – Chambers & Partners